-Scores on the Verbal and Quant sections depend on the performance on the questions posed and also on the number of questions answered in the given time.
+Scores on the GRE Verbal Section and the GRE Quant Section depend on the performance of the questions posed and also on the number of questions answered in the given time.
 The Verbal and Quant sections on the GRE are section-level adaptive.
 This means the level of difficulty of the second accountable section is based on the performance of the previous accountable section.
 All questions within each section contribute equally to the final score.
 A raw score is first computed from the number of questions answered correctly and then this raw score will be converted to a scaled score by a process called ‘equating’.

 2. Analytical Writing Section (AWA)

-For the AWA section, each essay receives a score from an expert reader on a 6 point holistic scale.
+For the Analytical Writing Section, each essay receives a score from an expert reader on a 6 point holistic scale.
 The same essay is then assigned a scored by the computerized program developed by ETS called e-rater.
 If the human score and e-rater score are almost close to each other, the average of the two scores is the final score.
 If there is much deviation, then the essay is graded by another expert reader and the final score is the average of the two human scores.
 A final AWA score is the average of the two essay scores on a 0-6 scale in half-point increments.

 Can I repeat the GRE?
 Is my score likely to improve?

 If a test taker has not achieved his target score, he may appear for the GRE again subject to conditions.
 GRE can be repeated only after 21 days of the previous attempt and cannot be repeated more than 5 times in a rolling 12 month period.
 This applies to a test taker who had canceled his/her score on the previous test.

 A study done by ETS revealed that most test-takers improved in all three sections when they retook the test.
 Also, consider 5 important things while re-taking the GRE test.